Community Engagement

 Community Outreach

-ANTaR Qld provides modest support to mob undergoing hardship.
-We are not set up to provide on-going or substantial support and have no source of funding beyond community donation.
-Nevertheless we try to respond where we are able to.
-We provide assistance primarily through networking with other organisations and referrals to support bodies.
-We also, however, offer some support in kind or in funds, mainly through West End Community House, where Kylie Waldron (the ANTaR Secretariat) is based.
+We are not set up to provide on-going or substantial support and have no source of funding beyond community donation, but we nevertheless respond where we are able to.
+We provide assistance through networking with other organisations and referrals to support bodies and also offer some support in kind or in funds, mainly through West End Community House.